 - The first two Paper Mario games have this, what with all those badges with effects like sleep, shrinking, multistomp...
 The smart way to play is to level up your badge points every level instead of your health or flower points (used for special attacks.)
 Because there are badges for raising your health and flowers, you'll be able to, at any time, switch from having high-health, high flower points, or whatever badges you want.
 It isn't hard to break the game by playing this way.

 - Pokémon.
-You have nearly seven hundred choices for your Mons, and nearly all of them have about a dozen or two potential attacks for their move list.
+You have over seven hundred choices for your Mons, and nearly all of them have about a dozen or two potential attacks for their move list.
 And that's just from leveling up; include the attacks that can be gained from TMs and breeding and things get crazy.

 - Radiant Historia.
 Scrolling trough them every turn or so can get annoying sometimes.

 - Scribblenauts is like this to an extent.
 You have literally anything in the game's dictionary at your disposal, up to the limit on the number of objects imposed by your object bar.
 The player is the one who figures out new ways of doing stuff—the first time you try shooting your space shuttle or your mech with your shrink ray opens up a whole world of new solutions.
 Many are redundant, however.